Suppose a lot of that stuff about bravery debates is right.

 2. Have you self-selected into the group of people receiving this advice by, for example, being a fan of the blog / magazine / TV channel / political party / self-help-movement offering it?

-3. Maybe the opposite advice, for you in particular, is at least as worthy of consideration.
+3. Then maybe the opposite advice, for you in particular, is at least as worthy of consideration.